 - Annual Fee None

-- Intro Purchase APR 0% for 12 months from account opening date
+- Intro Purchase APR 0% for the first 9 months

 - Processing Network Mastercard